 Liked the 10 day itinerary for Peru?
 Save this detailed guide about spending the perfect 10 days in Peru for later…

 Owen Ter is a guest writer for The Wandering Core.
 He is a travel blogger from Singapore.
 After graduating from university, he bought a one-way ticket to South America, backpacked for one year and visited all the countries on the continent.
-His favourite city is Cusco.
+His favorite city is Cusco.
 He writes at My Turn to Travel.
 You can also follow him on Facebook or Instagram.